The hardest part about starting an online business is exactly that, starting an online business.

 I thought really carefully about the colors I used, and even the lingo and photography on my site needed to reflect that streetwear vibe.
 You need to be relatable and appealing if you’re going to promote apparel, and you need to grab people’s attention instantly.

-Print on Demand for Beginners Tip:
+Print on Demand for beginners tip:

 Raihanaty’s brand and style might be on point, but there’s another reason she’s found success with SHYFT Creations: She’s picked an original and very specific niche.
 Instead of offering regular street clothing or products based on a religious faith, she’s successfully fused two niches to fill a gap in the market.

-Right tools for your business
+Finding the right tools for your business

 What platform are you running your website on?